ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/02_connecting-to-a-server.md

-will do the exact opposite, copying `BlueMarble1972.jpg` from the `Images` directory under the `testuser` account's home directory on server `testserver` to the current directory on the local computer.
-The `.` at the end of the command line is UNIX shorthand for the current directory, and thus tells `scp` to give the destination file the same name as the source file, and to store it in the current directory on the local computer.
-Equivalently, one could have specified the name of the destination file explicitly:
+will do the exact opposite, copying `BlueMarble1972.jpg` from the `Images` directory under the `testuser` account's home directory on server `testserver` to the current directory on your local computer.
+The `.` at the end of the command line is UNIX shorthand for the current directory, and thus tells `scp` to give the destination file the same name as the source file, and to store it in the current directory on your local computer.
+Equivalently, you could have specified the name of the destination file explicitly:

 ````